yuramol/for-Upwork-customers/README.md

-# for-Upwork-customers
+# Dear Upwork Client.

-The samples of code
+This repository is created to show examples of my code on different technologies.
+These examples are taken from real projects, but all references and links are replaced by stubs.